ste-t/py_cli_snake/README.md

 # Cross-platform command line snake in Python
 Snake, but you can run it directly from the command line!
 Compatible with Windows, Linux and MacOS

-# What about performances?
-Yes, it sucks on Windows lol.
-But it runs very smoothly on Linux (and probably MacOS) :D
 # How to run it?
 ## Linux and MacOS
 #### If you don't have python 3 installed yet (if you're using Linux it probably is), just search online how to install it